Dixit-s-lab/Phase-II-prediction/README.md

 Follow these steps to install SOS Predictor:
 1. Download the Phase-II-prediction-main directory or clone the directory using "gh repo clone Dixit-s-lab/Phase-II-prediction" and extract the contents by executing the command "unzip Phase-II-prediction-main.zip"
 2. Navigate to the project directory using the command: "cd SOS-Predictor"
-3. Install the necessary dependencies by running: pip install -r requirements.txt
+3. Install the necessary dependencies by running "pip install -r requirements.txt" command.
 Alternatively, manually install each specified dependency.
 If opting for manual installation, ensure to update the path in the .bashrc file accordingly.

 # 4. Usage